symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 In other cases XML should be preferred over other configuration formats where there is a choice.

-Bundles MUST adhere to the following directory and filename schema as applicable:
+Bundles MUST adhere to the following directory and file name schema as applicable:

 .. code-block:: text